hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 # Day 7: Mælifell → Hólmsárlón
 {{< smallDate "2018-07-24" >}}

-Today we continued to the lake Holmsarlon.
+Today we continued to the lake Hólmsárlón.

 ## River delta and waterfall
-First we went along the Brennivínskvísl towards the Strutur where we had to cross a large river delta we already saw from the airplane.
+First we went along the Brennivínskvísl towards the Strútur where we had to cross a large river delta we already saw from the airplane.
 The rivers were not that deep, fast and difficult, however the ground was even more difficult.
 There was a lot of quicksand we sometimes sunk in up to our knees.